Youth unemployment: United States

-The general unemployment rate in the United States has increased in the last 5 years, but the youth unemployment rate has jumped almost 10 percentage points.
-In 2007, before the most recent recession began, youth unemployment was already at 13%.
+In 2007, before the Great Recession began in the United States, youth unemployment was already at 13%.
 By 2008, this rate had jumped to 18% and in 2010 it had climbed to just under 21%.
-The length of time the youth are unemployed has expanded as well, with many youth in the United States remaining unemployed after more than a year of searching for a job.
-This has caused the creation of a scarred generation, as discussed below.
-An estimated 9.4 million young people ages 16 to 24 in the United States (12.3%) are neither working nor in school. an estimated 20.9 million young people ages 16 to 24 in the United States (12.3%) are employed in the United States.
-The unemployment rate for youth was 9.6% in July, down by 1.9 percentage points from July 2016.
+The length of time the youth were unemployed expanded compared to prior recessions.
+Many youth in the United States remained unemployed after more than 12 months of searching for a job.
+This has caused the emergence of a scarred generation.
+An estimated 9.4 million young people aged 16 to 24 in the United States, that is 12.3%, were neither working nor in school.